Forgot password

 Owen Harsono

 Owen is a freelance writer for Dot Esports.
-He spends most of his gaming time playing Dota 2, where he peaked at 8,500 MMR and is still a regular on the Asian leaderboards.
-He also dabbles in CS2 and Valorant when stressed out from Dota 2.
+He spends most of his gaming time playing Dota 2 where he peaked at 8,500 MMR, and is still a regular on the Asian leaderboards.
+He also dabbles in CS2 and Valorant from time to time.